 Likewise, a wolf wearing a sheepskin does not begin to crop grass.
 Wolves eat meat, no matter what kind of a skin they’re wearing.
 A simple shepherd might be fooled by a single glance in the dusk if the disguised wolf mills among the sheep, but five minutes of observation will quickly reveal the truth.
 Sheep do not tear out one another’s throats.
 A wolf cannot be changed into a sheep.

 The wolves of the world, those who prey on others, naturally have a large inventory of successful speeches and manipulations.
 They study their prey and learn quickly how to take advantage of it.
 They are everywhere, in politics, religious organizations, schools and cults.
 They’re athletic coaches and businessmen, people of influence and power.
-They disguise themselves and mingle freely with their prey and pick them off, one by one.
+They’re the shadows behind conspiracy theories and cults like QAnon.
+They disguise themselves with projection and gaslighting, mingle freely with their prey and pick them off, one by one.